connorbowen/apiq-mvp/docs/user-rules.md

 - All test users, demo keys, and mock data must only exist in test scripts or test databases.
 - A pre-commit hook and CI check will block any commit/PR that introduces forbidden patterns (e.g., `test-user-123`, `demo-key`, `fake API`, etc.) in non-test code or docs.
 - See `package.json` and `.github/workflows/no-mock-data.yml` for details.

+## 🎨 UX Compliance Policy & Automated Checks

+- **All user-facing features must comply with UX spec requirements in `docs/UX_SPEC.md`.**
+- All tests must validate UX compliance (headings, labels, accessibility, navigation).
+- A pre-commit hook and CI check will block any commit/PR that violates UX standards.
+- UX compliance is enforced for activation, adoption, and accessibility requirements.

 ## Project Structure Rules